 Many people in Britain think that Yorkshire Puddings should only be served with roast beef, but I see no reason to limit something so delicious!

-My Teenage son pretty much demanded them with our turkey Christmas dinner last year (I know there are some people who will be outraged at this, don’t tweet me!)
+My teenage son pretty much demanded them with our turkey Christmas dinner last year (I know there are some people who will be outraged at this, but I couldn’t disappoint him!)

 For an ultimate treat that tastes like it was sent from the heavens above, drizzle a warm Yorkshire Pudding with golden syup and serve with a scoop of vanilla ice cream or thick double cream.
 Believe me, it’s AMAZING.

 can you freeze yorkshire puddings?